wynnwrapper/WynnWrapper/README.md

-# WAPI Wrapper - A Java Wrapper for the Wynncraft Public API
+# WynnWrapper - A Java Wrapper for the Wynncraft Public API

 ## Overview